Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Discussion and Conclusion

-The study on carbon disclosure suggests that organisations should actively manage and accurately disclose their carbon emissions to mitigate the negative impact on market value and financial performance.
-By maintaining transparency, organisations can enhance market trust, reduce financing costs, and ultimately increase their market value.
+The study on carbon disclosure suggests that organizations should actively manage and accurately disclose their carbon emissions to mitigate the negative impact on market value and financial performance.
+By maintaining transparency, organizations can enhance market trust, reduce financing costs, and ultimately increase their market value.

 Furthermore, research indicates that understanding the factors influencing carbon prices and accurately predicting carbon prices are crucial for corporate cost management.
-Accurate carbon price forecasts enable organisations to better plan the timing and volume of carbon credit transactions, thereby optimizing operational cost management.
+Accurate carbon price forecasts enable organizations to better plan the timing and volume of carbon credit transactions, thereby optimizing operational cost management.

 Carbon emission predictions play a significant role in increasing corporate transparency.
 They not only help governments and financial investors gain a clearer understanding of actual corporate emissions but also provide a reliable basis for assessing environmental risks and future financial performance.